hungthinh03/equipment-management-system/README.md

     }
      ```

-     - **Invalid category** - Returned when the input category does not match any supported enum values
+     - **Invalid type** - Returned when the input type is not found or inaccessible
      ```json
     {
         "status": "error",
         "statusCode": 1006,
-        "message": "Unsupported category"
-    }
-     ```

-    - **Unauthorized** - Returned when the user does not have permission to perform the requested operation
-     ```json
-    {
-        "status": "error",
-        "statusCode": 1005,
-        "message": "Insufficient permissions"
-    }
+        "message": "Device type not found or inaccessible" }
      ```

 ## 4. Milestones & Time Frames
 - **Time Frame:** 4 weeks